oramaz/lb/README.md

 `spam.go` file is executing to simulate the requests to a load-balancing service.

-To visualize the balancer work, the 1st service in a list shuts down after 100s of execution and runs again on 200s.
+To visualize the balancer work, the 1st service in a list shuts down after 100s of execution and runs again on the 200th second.

+Passive Health Check runs every 45s.

 Logs prints into the console.